Wednesday, October 10, 2012

 UNDERSTANDING "BABYLON FIVE" (4.06) "INTO THE FIRE"

 My opinion of "Into the Fire" had always been somewhat lukewarm in the past.
-When I first saw it, I assumed it would be another episode that featured a large-scale battle - similar to episodes like (1.13) "Signs and Portents"(3.10) "Severed Dreams" and (4.15) "No Surrender, No Retreat".
-There were battle sequences featured in "Into the Fire", but to the extent that I would consider it an action-heavy episode.
+When I first saw it, I had assumed it would be another episode that featured a large-scale battle - similar to episodes like (1.13) "Signs and Portents"(3.10) "Severed Dreams" and (4.15) "No Surrender, No Retreat".
+There were battle sequences featured in "Into the Fire", but not to the extent that I would consider it as an action-heavy episode.

 No comments: